-YSP is thrilled to present the first major UK exhibition of sculpture, painting and prints by American artist Robert Indiana, spanning a 60 year career.
+YSP is thrilled to present the first major UK exhibition of sculpture, painting, and prints by Robert Indiana.

-Robert Indiana: Sculpture 1958-2018 traces the development of sculpture across six decades.
-The exhibition explores the complex character of Indiana’s art practice.
-It considers his view of the darker side of the American dream.
-This was a time of vast social and political change.
-Unity, acceptance and love are themes that run throughout Indiana’s work.
-These remain relevant today for movements against racism and discrimination towards LGBTQIA+ communities.
+Robert Indiana: Sculpture 1958-2018 traces the development of Indiana's sculpture across six decades, exploring the complex character of his art practice, and considering his view of the darker side of the American dream.
+Unity, acceptance, and love are themes that run throughout Indiana’s work, and which remain relevant today for movements against racism and discrimination towards LGBTQIA+ communities.

 Indiana’s iconic LOVE (Red Blue Green) (1966–1998) welcomes visitors at the entrance to YSP.
 It is usually shown in an urban context, but here it is set within the Yorkshire countryside.
-The artist first used the word 'love' in a painting in 1961.
-In 1964 he began a series of LOVE paintings which used the slanted ‘O’ within a square format.
-Indiana said that this was “the most dynamic way to use four letters”.
-The sculpture of LOVE was first made in 1966, using aluminium.
-The LOVE sculptures still hold a close relation to the two-dimensional letters.
+The artist first used the word 'love' in a painting in 1961, and in 1964 he began a series of LOVE paintings which used the slanted ‘O’ within a square format.
+Indiana said that this was “the most dynamic way to use four letters.”
+The first LOVE sculpture was made in 1966, using aluminium.
+The LOVE sculptures hold a close relation to the two-dimensional letters.

 Indiana was an advocate for many human rights issues, and central to the exhibition are his important social justice works.
 Mississippi (1965), from the artist’s Confederacy series, was a controversial response to racist atrocities committed against the United States Civil Rights movement of the 1950s and ‘60s, harking back to the 1861-65 American Civil War, with its formation of the pro-slavery and white supremacist Confederate States.
 Love Rising (The Black and White Love) (1968) was made in the aftermath of the assassination of Dr. Martin Luther King Jr., and Ash (1985), from Indiana’s Vinalhaven Construction series, references the gay community’s response to the AIDS crisis of the 1980s.

-Beginning with Indiana’s earliest relief and collage forms, which incorporate found objects and remnants of industry taken from derelict warehouses near to his studio, the exhibition unfolds across Indiana’s series of sculptures made for both indoors and outdoors.
-One of the earliest works in the exhibition, The Melville Triptych (1962) references Coenties Slip, the street in Manhattan where Indiana lived from 1956 amid a community of notable artists, including Ellsworth Kelly, Agnes Martin and Cy Twombly, before he moved in 1978 to Vinalhaven, an island off the coast of Maine.
+Beginning with Indiana’s earliest relief and collage forms, the exhibition unfolds across Indiana’s series of sculptures made for both indoors and outdoors.
+One of the earliest works in the exhibition, the painting The Melville Triptych (1962), references Coenties Slip, the street in Manhattan where Indiana lived from 1956 amid a community of notable artists, including Ellsworth Kelly, Agnes Martin, and Cy Twombly.
+In 1978 he moved to Vinalhaven, an island off the coast of Maine.
 Although away from the New York art scene, Indiana continued to create works in his home and studio, Star of Hope, which is now under the supervision of a foundation he created to preserve his legacy and promote visual arts education.